 If you are newly engaged and wonder how to start planning a wedding, this guide is for you.
-It is not a guide that will go into detail regarding every little thing you have to plan.
-No, this is a beginners guide to starting your wedding planning.
-Read on to learn more about how to set a budget for your wedding and start planning your wedding.
+This is a complete beginners guide to starting your wedding planning.
+Read on to learn more about how to set a budget for your wedding and how to start planning your wedding today!

 How to Start Planning a Wedding Step-by-Step

 - Get inspiration

 First things first: Do you want a big or small wedding?